[Approved by the SCS Communications Committee and the SCS Board on January 5, 2017]

 This policy details how content will be moderated on SCS websites and other media platforms.

-- No content that promotes, fosters, or perpetuates discrimination on the basis of race, creed, color, age, religion, gender identity or expression, sexual orientation, marital status, national origin, citizenship status, veteran status, or physical or mental disability.
+- No content that promotes, fosters, or perpetuates discrimination on the basis of race, creed, color, age, sex, ethnicity, religion, gender identity or expression, sexual orientation, marital status, national origin, citizenship status, veteran status, or physical or mental disability.

 - No posting confidential information such as internal workings or financials.